Ante Žanetić

-Ante Žanetić (18 November 1936 – 18 December 2014) was a Croatian professional footballer.
+Ante Žanetić (18 November 1936 – 18 December 2014) was a Croatian professional footballer who played as a midfielder.

 Club career

 During his club career he played for NK Hajduk Split, Club Brugge K.V. and Racing White.

 Žanetić later decided to leave Yugoslavia in order to play football in west Europe.
 He abandoned the Hajduk Split squad while the team was in Germany in 1961 and moved to Belgium where he played for Club Brugge K.V. and Racing White.
 He subsequently emigrated to Australia.
 He died there in 2014.

 International career

-He earned 15 caps for the Yugoslavia national football team, and participated in the 1960 European Nations' Cup and on the Yugoslavian team that won the 1960 Olympics.
-He also played a friendly match for the PR Croatian national team against Indonesia.
+Žanetić earned 15 caps for the Yugoslavia national football team, and participated in the 1960 European Nations' Cup and on the Yugoslavian team that won the 1960 Olympics.
+He also played a friendly match for the PR Croatia national team against Indonesia.
 His final international was a September 1960 Olympic Games match against Denmark.